jpverkamp/blog/content/programming/libraries/2013-04-11-perlin-and-simplex-noise-in-racket.md

 Both of the functions will scale roughly in the range [-1.0, 1.0] as in the original implementation.
 If you look closely and sort of squint, these functions have something that the original functions didn't have: they're smooth.
 Values generated on coordinates near to each other are similar.
 It will be much easier if we happened to have functions that could visualize these. {{< doc racket "picturing-programs" >}} to the rescue!

 Using essentially the same code as before, we now have everything we need to generate these images.
-As I said, there are two helper functions that I needed to write. `clamp` will take a number in the range [-1.0, 1.0] (or any range really) and scale it to [0.0, 1.0]. `float-color` takes {{< wikipedia "RGB" >}}values in the range [0.0, 1.0] and scales them to bytes in the range [0, 255] so we can make a color.
+As I said, there are two helper functions that I needed to write. `clamp` will take a number in the range [-1.0, 1.0] (or any range really) and scale it to [0.0, 1.0]. `float-color` takes [[wiki:RGB]]()values in the range [0.0, 1.0] and scales them to bytes in the range [0, 255] so we can make a color.
 You can see the code for both of those <a title="noisy-image-test.rkt" href="https://github.com/jpverkamp/noise/blob/master/noisy-image-test.rkt">on GitHub</a>--they should be pretty straight forward.

 With that, here's a function that can generate any sized image (with a scaling factor) from Perlin noise: